Easy Crusty Bread

 5. Place the dough ball on a piece of parchment paper lined bowl and cover with a towel.
 Let stand for 35 minutes while the oven comes up to temp.

-6. Place large dutch over in your oven and let it heat to 450F (check it with an oven thermometer, if you can)
+6. Place a large Dutch oven in your oven and let it heat to 450F (check it with an oven thermometer, if you can)

-7. Remove dutch oven from oven from oven.
-Remove the lid and lower the dough ball in the parchment paper into the hot dutch oven and replace the lid and return dutch oven to over and cool covered for 30 minutes
+7. Remove the Dutch oven from the oven from oven.
+Remove the lid and lower the dough ball in the parchment paper into the hot Dutch oven replace the lid and return the Dutch oven to over and cook covered for 30 minutes

-8. Remove dutch oven lid and bread in parchment paper.
-Discard parchment paper return the loaf to the dutch over and bake for another 15-20 minutes based upon how hard and dark you want your crust to be.
+8. Remove the Dutch oven lid and bread in parchment paper.
+Discard parchment paper return the loaf to the Dutch oven and bake for another 15-20 minutes based upon how hard and dark you want your crust to be.

-9. Remove dutch over from oven, remove bread from dutch oven and place on a wire rack to cool.
+9. Remove the Dutch oven from the oven, remove the bread from the Dutch oven, and place on a wire rack to cool.